tmdc-io/whitepapers/DataOS Lens Network.md

 - **Router**: Figures out how to best execute your queries across data sources

 **Timeout Configuration:**
-Lens gives you control over two important timeouts that you'll want to tune based on your use case.
-These environment variables need to be applied to all three Lens components (api, worker, and router):
+Lens gives you control over two important timeouts that you'll want to tune based on your use case:

 | Parameter | Purpose |
 |-----------|---------|